VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

 i started my 3 part of my 2 assignment first i make i  class Covertype.cs under models folder then make new class and interface under repositry folder ...after that i new code to applicationDbContext.cs named CoverType then i run a migration command (20231117214837_AddCoverTypeToDB.cs)...

+then i modify my code in covertyperepositry and icovertyperepositry